onedami/personal-website/content/home/about.md

 # Biography

 I currently work as a software Engineer for Sage, and a visiting research fellow at the University of Manchester.
 I obtained my PhD in computer science from my work in the HCI domain.
 I researched the use of pupillary response as a proxy to sense arousal, while also using eye-tracking technology to identify the user’s focal attention during moments of increased arousal.
-Future research interests include 1. the use of unobtrusive technologies for affect detection in naturalistic settings, 2. the use of conversational voice interfaces in public spaces.
+Future research interests include 1.
+The use of unobtrusive technologies for affect detection in naturalistic settings, 2.
+The use of conversational voice interfaces in public spaces.